ahlashkari/NTLFlowLyzer/README.md

     "read_packets_count_value_log_info": 1000000,
     "check_flows_ending_min_flows": 20000,
     "capturer_updating_flows_min_value": 5000,
-    "interface_name": "eth0",
     "max_flow_duration": 120000,
     "activity_timeout": 300,
     "floating_point_unit": ".4f",
     "max_rows_number": 800000,
-    "features_ignore_list": []
+    "features_ignore_list": ["duration", "src_ip"]
 }
 ```

+In general, we recommend adjusting the values of the following options: `number_of_threads`, `feature_extractor_min_flows`, `writer_min_rows`, `check_flows_ending_min_flows`, and `capturer_updating_flows_min_value`, based on your system configuration.
+This is particularly important if your PCAP file is large (usually more than 4 GB with over 1 million TCP packets), to optimize program efficiency.

+## Argument Parser

 You can use `-h` to see different options of the program.

-Moreover, this project has been successfully tested on Ubuntu 20.04.
-It should work on other versions of Ubuntu OS (or even Debian OS) as long as your system has the necessary python3 packages (you can see the required packages in the `requirements.txt` file).
+Moreover, this project has been successfully tested on Ubuntu 20.04, Ubuntu 22.04, Windows 10, and Windows 11.
+It should work on other versions of Ubuntu OS (or even Debian OS) as long as your system has the necessary Python3 packages (you can see the required packages in the `requirements.txt` file).

 # Architecture